 - Completed high school, GED, or community college requirements in California

-- Admitted to UC Berkeley as a first-year admit (non-transfer student) for Fall 2023 or Spring 2024 school year
+- Admitted to UC Berkeley as a first-year admit or junior transfer student (from community college) for Fall 2023 or Spring 2024 school year

 - Financial Need – defined as being eligible for Cal Grant A

 1. Have financial need (meet the income ceiling of Cal Grant A)

 2. Full-time enrollment at UC Berkeley